 Bison should be on a routine deworming program for tapeworms, roundworms, lungworms, flukes, and other parasitic worms.
-The deworming program should be developed with a local veterinarian, and should take into account climate, regional and farm parasite problems, and grazing intensity.
-External parasites, including flies, louses, mites, and ticks, should be controlled with strips, baits, sprays, foggers, dust bags, and liquid products.
+The deworming program should be developed with a veterinarian, and should take into account climate, regional and farm parasite problems, and grazing intensity.
+External parasites, including flies, louses, mites, and ticks, can be controlled with strips, baits, sprays, foggers, dust bags, and liquid products.

 In the wild, bison eat twigs, leaves, and grasses.
-An intensive-grazing program will help you make the most use of your pasture.
+An intensive grazing program will help you make the most use of your pasture.
 Bison continue to graze through the winter by rooting under the snow.
 Grasses that stand up through the snow and retain a high protein percentage in the stems are best for winter pasture.
 Hay should be available when the snow is coated with ice.
 Grain rations should be included in the winter or when pasture conditions are poor.

-You can make changes to the interactive PDF budget files for this publication by inputting your own prices and quantities in the green outlined cells for any item.
+You can make changes to the interactive PDF budget file for this publication by inputting your own prices and quantities in the green outlined cells for any item.
 The cells outlined in red automatically calculate your revised totals based on the changes you made to the cells outlined in green.
 You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.
 When you are done, you can print the budget using the green Print Form button at the bottom of the form.
 You can use the red Clear Form button to clear all the information from your budget when you are finished.

-Sample Budget Worksheets
+Sample Budget Worksheet

 For More Information

-- Charlet, Barbara.
-Results of Interviews with Processors and Distributors of Bison Meat.
+- Buffalo Cook Book.
+National Buffalo Association, 1989.
+Charlet, Barbara.
+“Results of Interviews with Processors and Distributors of Bison Meat.”
 Department of Agricultural Economics, University of Wyoming, 1994.

 - Dowling, Kim.
 Buffalo Producer’s Guide to Management and Marketing.
 National Buffalo Association, 1990.

-- Jennings, Dana C. and Judi Hebbring.
+- Jennings, Dana C., and Judi Hebbring.
 Buffalo Management & Marketing.
 National Buffalo Association, 1983.

 Eastern Bison Association

-PO Box 448
+PO Box 10280

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture–Extension Service.